Recommended Reading

 .................

 Why hello!
 This blog is a scrapbook of my stumbling along in the footsteps of my Saviour-Friend, Jesus.
-Falling deeply in love with the God who passionately loves my desperately flawed self is the most amazing, crazy adventure, and I'm so excited to share it with you!
+This long obedience in the same direction of knowing and loving God is the most amazing, crazy adventure, and I'm so excited to share it with you!
 So whilst I put the kettle on for coffee, feel free to explore these pages.
 Thankyou for stopping to sit a while with me in His presence.
 It's where the journey begins.

 POPULAR POSTS